The Following are HIV FAQ or frequently asked questions that most people have about HIV and AIDS.

 To Conclude The HIV FAQ

 It is important to protect yourself and the people around you when it comes to HIV.
 Use protection every time you engage in sexual activities and get a test once on a while especially if you are sexually active or have multiple sexual partners.
-Anything not in this HIV FAQ can be answered through our contact us page.
+If your question is not covered in this HIV FAQ, you can contact us and ask your question.